01 of 06

 Top Attractions in Antibes - Start in the Old Town

 Start with a walk through the vielle ville or old town.
-Begin down by the harbour — divided into the old port and the newer Port Vauban, for a look at how the other, immensely rich half lives, or floats, in their super yachts.
+Begin down by the harbor — divided into the old port and the newer Port Vauban, for a look at how the other, immensely rich half lives, or floats, in their super yachts.
 It’s a far cry from the days when Guy de Maupassant moored his boat in the small port in 1886 while staying at La Bastide du Bosquet and writing short stories and the novel Mont Orio.

 From here, walk back through the old stone arch towards the market where stalls overflow with fruit and vegetables.
 Grab a table and a crêpe at Le Qu4tre (4 cours Massena, tel.: 00 33 (04) 93 34 84 83) to watch the action.
 You can wander through the little streets behind the market or walk along the ramparts on the Promenade Amiral de Grasse where the views out to sea are magnificent.